Tap and go: How to make contactless payments

 Pros

-• Convenient.
+• Fast and convenient.
 Just tap your debit card.
-No need to enter a PIN or sign a receipt on transactions under $100.
+No need to enter a PIN or sign a receipt.
 If most people start using contactless cards, it can also lead to quicker transaction and shorter queues.

 • Safe.
 No typing errors, such as incorrectly keying your PIN or accidentally pressing cancel.